Frequently Asked Questions

 The frequency of testing depends on your health condition and your healthcare provider’s recommendations.

-Abnormal ALP levels may indicate underlying health issues.
+Abnormal levels may indicate underlying health issues.
 Further evaluation and treatment may be necessary based on your test results.